 Since Music therapy can address, cognitive, social, emotional, speech, motor, memory and behavioural issues, almost anyone with needs in these areas can be served effectively by music therapy.

-At The Music Place, the greatest percentage of our clients are in the population of those diagnosed with Autism Spectrum Disorder (ASD), but we have also served those with other diagnoses such as traumatic brain injury, Williams syndrome, Down's syndrome, Alzheimer's, schitzophrenia, depresson, cerebral palsy, agoriphobia and more.
+At The Music Place, the greatest percentage of our clients are in the population of those diagnosed with Autism Spectrum Disorder (ASD), but we have also served those with other diagnoses such as traumatic brain injury, Williams syndrome, Down's syndrome, Alzheimer's, schizophrenia, depresson, cerebral palsy, agoriphobia and more.
 Our team has a wide range of training and work together to share ideas to provide the most effective care possible.

 Back to the top